-Asan Medical Center (AMC) is Korea’s largest medical institution, with 1,589 physicians and surgeons, 3,096 nurses, 2,680 beds, and 67 operating rooms, occupying over 4 million square feet.
+Asan Medical Center (AMC) is Korea’s largest medical institution, with 1,400 physicians and surgeons, 3,000 nurses, more than 3000 beds, and 67 operating rooms, occupying more than 4 million square feet.
 A typical day sees more than 2,400 inpatients and 10,000 outpatients treated.
 AMC’s mission is to look "beyond medicine, toward good health" and staff support patients through a multidisciplinary medical approach, patient-oriented facilities, cooperative treatment systems, simplified administrative processes, and reduced waiting times.

-AMC was established in 1989 by the founder of the Hyundai Motor Company, Chung Ju-Yung, also known as Asan.
+AMC was established in 1989 by the founder of the Hyundai Motor Company, Chung Ju-Yung, also known as "Asan."
 He started the Asan Foundation based on the conviction that gains from business should be returned to society for the people's welfare; his mission was "to help the least privileged members of our society."
 Today his eponymous medical center is one of Korea's top healthcare organizations and serves as the parent to seven regional hospitals.

 AMC offers a number of centers of excellence and a full range of medical and dental specialties.
 The center ranks No. 1 in Korea in the number of surgeries performed for thirteen of the top thirty diseases, and is particularly renowned for organ transplantation and complex cancer-related surgeries.